simonwlin/simonwlin.github.io/essays/typescript-essay.md

 ## Interests in Software Engineering

-I am interested in learning about HTML and JavaScript because I do not know what they are used for yet.
-Also, I am interested in
+Coming into a software engineering class, I do not know what anything is or what anything does.
+However, I do have some experience with programming languages like Java, C/C++, and Python which I hope will be helpful for this class.
+I am particularly interested in learning more about the programming language used in software engineering which I believe are HTML and Javascript.
+Furthermore, I am open to learning about anything so that I can expand my skills and gain more knowledge about software engineering.

 ## Skills and Experiences hope to develop